jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample4.md

 # Erewhon Example 4 - Adding a RESTful Web Service

 These instructions will get all the components required for JADE Web Services running in containers.
-That is, a JADE database server container, a container running Microsoft IIS, and containers running the Erewhon WebShop and REST API applications.
+That is, a database server container, a container running Microsoft IIS, and containers running the Erewhon WebShop and REST API applications.
 If you haven't already, make sure you follow the instructions in [Getting Started](./getting-started.md) before proceeding further.
 Doing the first three Erewhon examples before this example is recommended but not required.

 ## Quick Setup